mauricio/mauricio.github.com/_posts/2014-12-03-growing-your-experience-with-community-participation.md

 ## Let no opportunity be wasted

 Whenever you see someone asking a question, specially something you don't know yet, think if you can invest some time to find an answer.
-Could be as simple as googling the error message and surfing through the search results or reading through the source code of a project you haven't seen before.
+Could be as simple as googling the error message and surfing through the search results (as simple as it sounds if you're experienced, people aren't born knowing how to read stack traces or search for errors on google) or reading through the source code of a project you haven't seen before.
 Even if someone else answers before you do, your journey to find an answer will teach you something new and keep your knowledge search engines running.

-Getting used to finding and fixing bugs, reading through someone else's code and problem solving skills are qualities every single programmer out there should have and to practice them all you have to do is to help your community by answering other people's questions.
+Getting used to finding and fixing bugs, reading through someone else's code and problem solving skills are qualities every single programmer out there needs have and to practice them all you have to do is to help your community by answering other people's questions.

 Did you answer someone's question today already?